 Create a win-win situation

 Remember that both of you need to be happy with your choice.
 "In every relationship there are occasions where one party wins, but too many of them create the opportunity for resentment within a marriage," says Palitz.
-"You don't want to be arguing ten years from now and have your husband blurt out, 'You named our child Apple!'"
+"You don't want to be arguing 10 years from now and have your partner blurt out, 'You named our child Apple!'"

 Be prepared to compromise something big

 What bargaining points can you pull out?
-In order to get, you sometimes need to give.... and in this case, it better be something he _really _wants.
-"This isn't what's for dinner — its long term," explains Palitz.
+In order to get, you sometimes need to give....and in this case, it better be something your partner really wants.
+"This isn't what's for dinner—it's long term," explains Palitz.
 Yes, we're talking about that big screen TV that will completely dwarf the living room.

-If you husband consistently vetoes your choices, ask him to supply a reasonable alternative.
-Maybe the problem is that he's feeling left out of the process.
+If you partner consistently vetoes your choices, ask them to supply a reasonable alternative.
+Maybe the problem is that they're feeling left out of the process.
 "Have you sat down with a baby names book and flipped through it together?" asks Jeff.
 If not, it's time to start.
-By brainstorming side by side you'll be less likely to form separate camps and have a better chance of finding the perfect name... together.
+By brainstorming side by side you'll be less likely to form separate camps and have a better chance of finding the perfect name...together.